Skip to content

 Resources:

-payments-db-staging (d1) — in-sync
++ payments-db-staging (d1) — created

-outbox-staging (queue) — drifted
++ outbox-staging (queue) — created

 Workers:

-payment-api-staging deployed
+payment-api-staging https://payment-api-staging.you.workers.dev

-payment-batch-workflow-staging deployed
+payment-batch-workflow-staging https://payment-batch-workflow-staging.you.workers.dev

 Workers usage guard commands.
 These are split into: